kathicks/developers-dictionary/README.md

 >
 >You can use any technology you like!
 It will be easier to use technologies you've already used at Makers.
 But you can use ones that are completely new.

-* Very little guidance was provided
-* As a group, we developed the following user stories that defined our goals for the project as well as what we considered to be the minimum viable product (MVP)

 ### User stories

+As a group, we developed the following user stories that defined our goals for the project as well as what we considered to be the minimum viable product (MVP)

 **MVP**